Chapter 1 Let's get divorced, I'll Grant You Your Wish

 #Wedding Bells Soon?
 Nicholas and Zoe Make It Official in Novaria

-Her pupils contracted, clearly shocked by the news.
+Her vision blurred for a second, clearly shocked by the news.

 A wave of dizziness hit her suddenly.